Interval Estimation for Binomial Proportions Under Differential Privacy: Simulations

-Figure \ref{fig:dp_coverage_length_n100} and Figure \ref{fig:dp_coverage_length_n1000} display the empirical coverage rates and average lengths when $n=100$ and $n=1000$, respectively, for the intervals based on the plug-in Wald, plug-in Wilson, and the principled methods under $\epsilon$-DP.
+Figure \ref{fig:dp_coverage_length_n100} and Figure \ref{fig:dp_coverage_length_n1000} display the empirical coverage rates and average lengths when $n=100$ and $n=1000$, respectively, for the intervals based on the Wald-DP, Wilson-DP, and the principled methods under $\epsilon$-DP.
 Overall, the coverage rates for all procedures are near the nominal 95\% rate.
 However, we can discern some patterns.
-First, for both $n=100$ and $n=1000$, the two-step interval has the highest coverage rate when \(\epsilon \in (0.1, 0.3, 0.5)\), generally exceeding the nominal 95\% level.
-This overcoverage comes at the cost of wider intervals.
-As such, the two-step interval seems too conservative.
-Second, the empirical coverage rates for the plug-in Wald (especially) and the plug-in Wilson intervals often dip below the nominal 95\% rate, especially when $n=100$.
+First, the empirical coverage rates for the Wald-DP (especially) and the Wilson-DP intervals often dip below the nominal 95\% rate, especially when $n=100$.
 They do so while also sometimes having larger average interval lengths than some of the principled methods.
-Taken together, these results suggest the plug-in Wald and plug-in Wilson methods are not competitive methods.
-Third, the exact and Bayesian intervals tend to perform similarly.
-The most pronounced differences appear when \(n=100, \epsilon = 0.1\), when the coverage rate of the exact interval appears to exceed the nominal rate by more than the coverage rates for the Bayesian intervals, while also having larger average interval lengths.
+Taken together, these results suggest the Wald-DP and Wilson-DP methods are not competitive methods.
+Second, the exact and Bayesian intervals tend to perform similarly.
+They generally have coverage rates close to or exceeding the nominal 95\% rate, with exceptions in some scenarios.
+The most pronounced differences across these three methods appear when $(n=100, \epsilon = 0.1)$, as the exact intervals typically are wider than the Bayesian intervals.
 This finding provides a rationale for preferring the Bayesian interval over the exact one, although using either is defensible.
-Fourth, the Bayesian intervals with the uniform prior and a Jeffreys prior offer quite similar coverage rates and average lengths.
-This is expected, as the two intervals share nearly identical structures and use priors whose differences evidently do not noticeably influence the intervals in these simulations.
+Third, the Bayesian intervals with the uniform prior and a Jeffreys prior offer reasonably similar coverage rates and average lengths.
+This is expected, as the two intervals share nearly identical structures and use priors whose differences evidently do not strongly influence the intervals in these simulations.
+The average lengths do differ visibly when $(n=100, \epsilon = 0.1)$, which is when we would expect the prior to have the most influence on the inferences.
+For example, in this setting, the Bayes-J interval tends to be narrower than the Bayes-U interval when $p=0.1$, whereas the opposite arises when $p=0.5$.
 Finally, also as expected, the average interval lengths decrease as $n$ and $\epsilon$ increase.
 Indeed, when $(n=100, \epsilon = 0.1)$, the intervals tend to be so wide that they arguably do not locate $p$ with useful accuracy.
 This is a price to pay for having such a strong privacy guarantee with a relatively small $n$.
 For $n=1000$, the intervals tend to be narrow enough to locate $p$ even with small $\epsilon$.

 Turning to the R\'enyi DP intervals, Figure \ref{fig:renyi_coverage_n100_1000} displays the empirical coverage rates for the 5000 intervals for both $n=100$ and $n=1000$.
 Once again, the coverage rates tend to be near the nominal 95\% rate.
 These results suggest that the post-processing strategy of computing Bayesian credible intervals can be effective for different types of DP mechanisms.